EDiLD/edild.github.com/_posts/2015-01-19-quant-ecotox20-glm.md

 $$Bin(N, \pi)$$

-where N is the number of fish and $\pi$ is the probabilty of survial.
+where N is the number of fish and $\pi$ is the probability of survival.

 Here I plotted the binomial distribution for ten fish at different probabilities ($\pi = 0.5, 0.75, 0.95, 0.05$), to give you a feeling how this distribution looks like at difference $\pi$: